microsoft/microsoft-ui-xaml-specs/active/radiobuttons/RadioButtonsAPI.md

 | MaxColumns | Defines the number of columns used to determine the control's layout |

 ## RadioButton Elements in the RadioButtons controls
-Properties set on a RadioButton that is placed in a RadioButtons control are ignored by the narrator.
+Properties set on a RadioButton that is placed in a RadioButtons control are ignored by Narrator.

 For example, in this scenario: